 Advice on personal fitness to travel including concurrent diseases

-- See separate Flying with Medical Conditions article for information on assessing fitness to fly.
+- See the separate Flying with Medical Conditions article for information on assessing fitness to fly.

 - Patients must inform companies providing medical travel insurance of any pre-existing medical conditions when the policy is obtained, and should make sure that they have treatment cover and repatriation insurance.

 - Doctors should discuss and assess the patient's fitness for the activities and environment they plan for their trip